rbirkby/Ilmer.org/about.md

 layout: post
 permalink: /about/index.html
 title: About the site
 description:
-tags: [about, Jekyll, theme, responsive]
+tags: [about, ilmer, buckinghamshire]
 image:
   feature: soft-trees.jpg
 ---